Volkswagen Golf SV review

 The Golf SV not only looks like the standard hatchback with which it shares part of its name but all of the running gear and the versatile MQB architecture has also been adopted.
 It means the engine range – which is now 20 per cent more fuel efficient – can be carried over, with four turbocharged petrol and three turbo diesel engine available.

 Power outputs range from 84bhp to 148bhp, with five and six speed manual transmissions available plus an automatic DSG gearbox being offered depending on engine choice.
+For those who like to keep running costs down, there is also a fuel-sipping Bluemotion model available which emits only 95g/km of CO2.

 As the Golf SV is based on the hatch, there’s very little separating them when it comes to fun behind the wheel.
 The handling is responsive and the Golf SV holds the road surprisingly well, with only a little more body roll noticeable over the hatch.